LGBTQ rights in Montana: History

 Among Native Americans, perceptions towards gender and sexuality were very different from that of the Western world.
 Among the Blackfeet people, the a'yai-kik-ahsi (literally acts like a woman) are male-bodied individuals who behave, dress, and live as women.
 Likewise, female-bodied individuals who act and behave as men are known as awau-katsik-saki (literally warrior woman) or ninauh-oskiti-pahpyaki (literally manly-hearted woman).
 The Gros Ventre, the Cheyenne, the Assiniboine and the Crow refer to male-to-female individuals as athuth, he'émáné'e, wįktą and bate (or badé), respectively, whereas female-to-male people are known as hetanémáné'e among the Cheyenne.
 The bate would perform domestic tasks (such as cooking and needlework), dress as women and even marry.
 Osh-Tisch, one of the most famous Crow bate, and others were forced by an American agent in the 1890s to wear male clothes and perform manual labor, to which the other Crows protested "saying it was against [their] nature".

 The Montana Territory adopted its first criminal code in 1865.
 It included a provision prohibiting sodomy ("crime against nature") with five years' to life imprisonment.
 In 1878, Montana saw one of the earliest recorded sodomy cases in the United States; in Territory v.
 Mahaffey, a man was convicted of sexual relations with a 14-year-old boy.
-In 1915, the Montana Supreme Court ruled that fellatio (oral sex), whether heterosexual and homosexual, was also criminal.
-Over the years, the courts convicted multiple people of sodomy, even consenting adults.
+In 1915, the Montana Supreme Court ruled that fellatio (oral sex), whether heterosexual or homosexual, was also criminal.
+Over the years, the courts convicted multiple people of sodomy, even between consenting adults.

 In 1972, the Montana Legislature rejected a proposal that read "private sexual acts between consenting adults do not constitute a crime", by a 69–16 vote.
 In 1973, a new criminal code was enacted.
 Sodomy was renamed "deviate sexual conduct", made applicable only to people of the same sex (thus legalizing heterosexual oral and anal sex), and punishable by up to ten years' imprisonment and a possible fine of 50,000 dollars.
 A 1989 sex offender registration law further required anyone convicted of sodomy to register with the local chief of police and report any change in address.